-JD/MPH dual degree students will be prepared to address public health policy problems and influence policymakers, to effectively navigate the complex relationship between the legal and health care delivery systems from the local, regional, state, national levels and at the intersection of government, nonprofit, and private sectors.
+JD/MPH dual degree students will be prepared to address public health policy problems and influence policymakers, to navigate the complex relationship between the legal and health care delivery systems from the local, regional, state, national levels and at the intersection of government, nonprofit, and private sectors.

-Who makes it a dual degree?
+What makes it a dual degree?

 Who is eligible for the program?

 Applicants must have a baccalaureate degree, be accepted or enrolled a Law school and complete a SOPHAS application.